General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Numerical Tests: flat spacetime

 \section{Numerical Tests: flat spacetime}

-In this Section we present the application of the relativistic dissipative-hydrodynamics Eqs. \eqref{eq:bulk_implement1}--\eqref{eq:bulk_implement3} described in Section \ref{sec:methods} to two 1+1-dimensional tests in special relativity.
+In this section we present the application of the relativistic dissipative hydrodynamics Eqs. \eqref{eq:bulk_implement1}--\eqref{eq:bulk_implement3} to two 1+1-dimensional tests in special relativity.
 The time integration is carried out explicitly by using a two-step predictor-corrector scheme.
 Furthermore, we employ the so-called Rusanov \citep{Rusanov1961a} or ``TVDLF'' flux at the cell boundaries, with wave-speed given by the expression for $c_{s,t}$ in Eq. (\ref{eq:mod_sound}), although the differences when using instead the expressions for $c_{s}$ are at most of the order of \(0.6\%\) for the cases considered here.
-Furthermore, we use the ``minmod'' reconstruction scheme to compute state variables at cell boundaries \citep[see, \eg][]{Rezzolla_book:2013}; for more details on the numerical schemes we refer the interested reader to \citet{Porth2017}.
+Furthermore, we use the ``minmod'' reconstruction scheme to compute state variables at cell boundaries \citep[see, \eg][]{Rezzolla_book:2013} and \citet{Porth2017} for more details on the numerical schemes employed.
+Also, to facilitate the comparison with similar tests in the literature, in this section we do not set $c=1$ and report the speed of light explicitly.